-This paper contributes to two distinct literatures in environmental economics and development.
-The first literature pertains to the efficacy of market-based instruments.
-The literature has focused in particular on the landmark US environmental markets including the RECLAIM program (introduced 1994 to target SO_2 and NO_X), the Acid Rain program (1995 to target SO_2) and the NO_X Budget Trading Program (introduced in 2003).
-There is a broad consensus among economists that emissions markets have achieved abatement at lower cost than would have been possible through command-and-control regulations (Ellerman et al., 2000; Burtraw et al., 2005; Fowlie, Holland and Mansur, 2012).
-The empirical basis for this consensus is broad, but not especially well-founded, due to a fundamental problem: the markets under study often regulate practically all plants of a given type in a given area.
-For example, the Acid Rain program regulated large power plants in the Eastern United States.
-This makes it difficult to develop a counterfactual for plant emissions or costs in the absence of trade that is based on empirical observation of other plants.2 Most evaluations of emissions markets use engineering estimates of costs (Burtraw et al., 2005).
-The best econometric studies of emissions markets use counterfactuals based on the behavior of plants in other areas, smaller plants that are not subject to the same regulation, or time series forecasts based on pre-program emissions (Fowlie, Holland and Mansur, 2012; Martin, De Preux and Wagner, 2014; Borenstein et al., 2019).
-The counterfactual problem has loomed over the evaluation of markets for greenhouse gas (GHG) emissions in particular.
-GHG emissions are dependent on aggregate shocks and GHG abatement is inelastic in the short term, making it hard to know if a market achieved any abatement relative to emissions in the counterfactual economy without a GHG market (Ellerman and Buchner, 2008; Borenstein et al., 2019; Martin, Muûls and Wagner, 2020).
+The focus of the literature on the efficacy of market-based instruments has been on the landmark US environmental markets including the RECLAIM program (introduced 1994 to target SO_2 and NO_X), the Acid Rain program (1995 to target SO_2) and the NO_X Budget Trading Program (introduced in 2003).
+Although it is widely believed that emissions markets achieve abatement at lower cost than available command-and-control regulations (Ellerman et al., 2000; Burtraw et al., 2005; Fowlie, Holland and Mansur, 2012), most evaluations of emissions markets use engineering estimates of costs because plausible empirical counterfactuals do not exist (Burtraw et al., 2005).3 The best econometric studies of emissions markets use counterfactuals based on the behavior of plants in other areas, smaller plants that are not subject to the same regulation, or time series forecasts based on pre-program emissions (Fowlie, Holland and Mansur, 2012; Martin, De Preux and Wagner, 2014; Borenstein et al., 2019).
+This study estimates the effect of emissions trading on both pollution and plant costs against a well-defined experimental counterfactual.4 The emissions market we study is a policy innovation in a setting where, like in many parts of the world, regulators with low capacity and a constrained set of tools face crisis levels of air pollution.